 "We had a Radio Shack computer that had these huge floppy disks," she said with a laugh.
 "I had one for each office and at that time I think we had five offices, and it was an experience.
 We manually typed up CMS-1500 forms on a typewriter and I had never done medical billing, so it was definitely a learning experience.
 And we went from that to an AS-400 system - the actual computer belonged to United Way of Kansas City, Missouri, and we just shared space on it, I learned how to write reports on the AS400 with IBM Query."

-Fast forward 15 years, and the organization was looking to upgrade from an Access database connected by Citrix that had caused various connectivity issues within the network.
+Fast forward 15 years, and the organization was looking to upgrade from an Access database that had caused various connectivity issues within the network.